Our Bicycle Accident Attorneys Can Help If You’ve Suffered Injuries in a Bike Accident

 What Are the Causes of Bicycle Accidents?

-Crashes involving bicyclists often happen due to the same reasons that car accidents and other vehicle collisions occur.
+Crashes involving bicyclists often happen due to the same reasons that motor vehicle accidents and other related collisions occur.
 The difference, however, is that people on bikes have significantly less protection from injury than those in a passenger vehicle.

 Some of the leading causes of bicycle accidents involving negligence on the part of the driver include: